 When a company finishes the year better than expected, it can choose to pay some or all of that money back to shareholders and policyowners in the form of a dividend.

 Some life insurance companies don’t even have shareholders; those companies are called mutual companies (Northwestern Mutual happens to be one of those).
 So at mutual companies, dividends are paid solely to policyowners.

 When you buy permanent life insurance, you pay a yearly premium for your policy.
-Each year, that premium is added to your policy and becomes cash value — money that you can access for any reason during your lifetime.
+Each year, that premium is added to your policy and becomes cash value — money that you can access for any reason during your lifetime (after expenses and insurance costs are paid).
 After the premium is added to your cash value, expenses to pay claims and operate the company are subtracted.
 Then, interest is credited based on a guaranteed rate.
-If the company’s experience is better than assumed for expenses, claims (mortality), and investments, a dividend may be generated.
+If the company’s experience is better than assumed for expenses, claims (mortality), and investments, a dividend is generated.
 You can learn more about Northwestern Mutual’s dividend here.

 Make sure you ask about all the components of the dividend (mortality, expenses and interest rate).
 Just because one company’s dividend interest rate is higher than another’s doesn’t mean the actual dividend amount that you get will be higher.
 For example, it’s possible that a company doesn’t perform as well from a claims or expenses standpoint.
 If that’s the case, they could have a higher interest rate than another company but end up paying a lower dividend.
 That's why it’s so important to see the whole picture before you make a decision on which policy to buy.

 Does every insurance company pay life insurance dividends?